openvinotoolkit/openvino/docs/notebooks/404-style-transfer-with-output.rst

 To let OpenVINO automatically select the best device for inference just use ``AUTO``.
 In most cases, the best device to use is ``GPU`` (better performance, but slightly longer startup time).
+You can select one from available devices using dropdown list below.

 OpenVINO Runtime can load ONNX models from `ONNX Model Repository <https://github.com/onnx/models>`__ directly.
 In such cases,